vitalab/vitalab.github.io/deep-learning/_posts/2018-07-13-ClusterNet.md

 ![](/deep-learning/images/ClusterNet/clusternet_network.png)

-The effect is ClusterNet allows to ignore large regions of the search space while focusing a small high-resolution fovea centralis over regions which contain at least one to several hundred vehicles, illustrated bellow.
+The effect is ClusterNet allows ignoring large regions of the search space while focusing a small high-resolution fovea centralis over regions which contain at least one to several hundred vehicles, illustrated below.

 ![](/deep-learning/images/ClusterNet/clusternet_feova.png)

-FoveaNet then predicts the location all of vehicles within that region to a high degree of accuracy for the given temporal frame of interest.
+FoveaNet then predicts the location all of the vehicles within that region to a high degree of accuracy for the given time frame of interest.

 ### Results